|

 Propane Smokers

-Propane smokers fall between electric smokers and live fire cookers.
+Propane smokers fall somewhere between electric smokers and traditional wood-fired cookers.

 How wood behaves in propane smokers